Shane MacGowan

-During a 1991 tour of Japan, the Pogues dismissed MacGowan due to the impact of his drug and alcohol dependency on their live shows.
-He formed a new band, Shane MacGowan and The Popes, with which he released two further studio albums, including the singles "The Church of the Holy Spook" (1994) and "That Woman's Got Me Drinking" (featuring Johnny Depp, 1994).
-His solo projects after leaving the Pogues included the singles "What a Wonderful World" (a duet with Nick Cave, 1992), "Haunted" (a duet with Sinéad O'Connor, 1995) and "My Way" (1996); he also collaborated with artists including the Jesus and Mary Chain, Dropkick Murphys and Cruachan.
+The Pogues dismissed MacGowan during a 1991 tour of Japan, as his drug and alcohol dependency increasingly affected their live shows.
+He formed a new band, Shane MacGowan and The Popes, with which he released two studio albums; he also collaborated with artists including Johnny Depp, Nick Cave, Sinéad O'Connor, the Jesus and Mary Chain, Dropkick Murphys and Cruachan.
 In 2001, he rejoined the Pogues for reunion shows and continued to tour with the group until it dissolved in 2014.
-At a January 2018 gala concert to celebrate MacGowan's 60th birthday, the president of Ireland, Michael D. Higgins, presented him with a lifetime achievement award for outstanding contributions to Irish life, music and culture.
+In January 2018, to mark his 60th birthday, he was honoured with a gala concert at Dublin's National Concert Hall, where the president of Ireland presented him with a lifetime achievement award.
 Later that year, he married his long-term partner, journalist and writer Victoria Mary Clarke.
 Following years of deteriorating health, he died from pneumonia in Dublin in November 2023, aged 65.